 Following are seven strategies to step up your self-care game:

-- Make yourself a priority — Too often, we schedule things that promote our well-being after everything else is in place.
-Instead of squeezing in a workout, manicure or time to read, proactively schedule it.
+4. Make yourself a priority — Too often, we schedule things that promote our well-being after everything else is in place.
+Instead of squeezing in a yoga class, manicure or time to read, proactively schedule it.
 The people-pleasing habit is tough to break, but can ultimately provide you with the freedom to make more prudent choices that align with your own dreams, goals and values.

 Ditch the Notion that Self-Care Is Selfish